Ferromagnetic fragmented state in the pyrochlore Ho$_2$Ru$_2$O$_7$

-In conclusion, we have shown that in \HRO\ the Ru$^{4+}$ ions order in the $\Gamma_5$ easy plane antiferromagnetic state, which does not couple directly to the holmium moments and does not yield a direct mechanism for their partial ordering into ferromagnetic structure at $1.55$ K. The Ho partially ordered moment, the residual entropy and the dynamics from {\it ac} susceptibility measurements are compatible with a specific fragmented ferromagnetic state with the resultant moment lying along the $[111]$ direction of the pyrochlore lattice and we offer a phenomenological ordering mechanism that could drive such a state.
-Nevertheless, in the absence of a kagome ice like diffuse scattering down to base temperature, we cannot entirely rule out a more generic unsaturated state with ordering along a $[100]$ axis, frustrated by domain boundaries and non-ergodicity; although the ensemble of observables would then be a remarkable coincidence.
-We hope that the present work will motivate future projects aimed at the Ho ordering.
+In conclusion, we have shown that in \HRO\ the Ru$^{4+}$ ions order in the $\Gamma_5$ easy plane antiferromagnetic state at around 100 K. This in turn drives a transition for the Ho$^{3+}$ ions into a partially ordered ferromagnetic state at $1.55$ K. The mechanism for the second transition is indirect, requiring collectively organised tilting of the Ru$^{4+}$ ions out of their easy plane.
+The partial order could be due to the formation of a mosaic of domains ordered along the $\langle100\rangle$ directions, frustrated by domain boundaries and non-ergodicity.
+However, the scale of the ordered moment, the residual entropy and the well-defined dynamics from {\it ac} susceptibility measurements are rather compatible with a specific fragmented ferromagnetic state with the moment lying along the $[111]$ direction and we offer a phenomenological ordering mechanism that could drive such a state.
+We hope that the present work will motivate future projects to address these questions.
 In particular, the recent synthesis of single crystals \cite{Patel2023} is promising, while understanding the ordering mechanism requires insight beyond lowest order perturbation theory.

 \onecolumngrid

 {S-\Roman{section}}

 {S\arabic{equation}}